influxdata/docs-v2/content/v2.0/reference/glossary.md

 Related entries:  [aggregator plugin](#aggregator-plugin), [input plugin](#input-plugin), [output plugin](#output-plugin), [processor plugin](#processor-plugin), [service input plugin](#service-input-plugin)

+### predicate expression

+A predicate expression compares two values and returns `true` or `false` based on the the relationship between the two values.
+A predicate expression is comprised of a left operand, a comparison operator, and a right operand.

 ### process

 A set of predetermined rules.